airport gate people silhouette

 I pack light; so even when I travel with a suit, I can pack it in a bag and still travel light.
 I do not need to wear a suit to save space in my bag.
 I have not used a garment bag in years.

-There is an old mantra: collect your belongings to pack for a trip; and then pack only half of your belongings while leaving the other half behind.
+An old mantra suggests that you collect your belongings to pack for a trip; and then pack only half of those belongings while leaving the other half behind.

 Bonus tips: here is how to fold a shirt in fewer than two seconds; and you can also fold a suit into a bag without it wrinkling or using too much space.